 Each profession we serve has different requirements, which in some cases can vary greatly by state.
 We must frequently check all state boards for updates to rules and requirements, as this is ever changing.
 Additionally, there is a lot that goes on behind the scenes when it comes to acquiring course approvals for each state.
 We track all course approvals and update our system accordingly so that our members know what credits are available to them based on their profession, state, or other relevant associations and regulatory entities. — Josh Malcolm, PTA, CE administrator for Continued's PhysicalTherapy.com

 Why is it valuable for each CE administrator to be trained in one of the fields we serve?

 Our individual expertise brings a unique perspective to the role.
 We each have an in-depth understanding of how professional associations, state associations, and additional credentialing entities work for licensure, as well as knowledge of current trends, updates, and needs for each field. — Nika Ball, MOT, OTR/L, ATP, CE administrator/assistant editor for Continued's OccupationalTherapy.com

 “The subject-matter expertise of our team members gives them great insight into and empathy for the needs and pressures faced by our members when renewing their license or other credentials.” — Joanne Slater

 What made you decide to transition from clinical work to the role you have today?

 I decided to transition from clinical work into my current role because I love diving into the details of administrative work.
 This role allowed me to do just that while remaining in the field I am so passionate about.
 I am able to stay connected to the clinical side of my work by continuing my private practice in a small capacity in my free time.
-It is exactly where I want to be! — Chelsea Cefalu, MSW, CE administrator for continued Social Work (launching 2020)
+It is exactly where I want to be! — Chelsea Cefalu, MSW, CE administrator for Continued Social Work